C-Nisshan/TechFixBackend/README.md

 dotnet run
 ```

-### Features
+## Features
-  1. User Authentication
+1. **User Authentication**
-        Roles: Admin and Procurement Staff.
+   - Roles: Admin and Procurement Staff.
-        Authentication: Users are required to log in with their credentials to access the system.
+   - Authentication: Users are required to log in with their credentials to access the system.
-        Passwords are securely hashed using SHA256.
+   - Passwords are securely hashed using SHA256.

-  2. Inventory Management
+2. **Inventory Management**
-        Suppliers provide real-time inventory data that is synchronized with the system.
+   - Suppliers provide real-time inventory data that is synchronized with the system.
-        Track products, stock levels, and supplier details in the Inventory table.
+   - Track products, stock levels, and supplier details in the Inventory table.

-  3. Quote Requests
+3. **Quote Requests**
-        Procurement staff can request quotes from suppliers, providing information such as products, quantities, and expected delivery dates.
+   - Procurement staff can request quotes from suppliers, providing information such as products, quantities, and expected delivery dates.
-        The Quotes and QuoteItems tables track the quote details.
+   - The Quotes and QuoteItems tables track the quote details.

-  4. Order Placement
+4. **Order Placement**
-        Orders can be placed based on quotes or as direct purchases.
+   - Orders can be placed based on quotes or as direct purchases.
-        The Orders and OrderItems tables record all purchase details, including the supplier, products, and prices.
+   - The Orders and OrderItems tables record all purchase details, including the supplier, products, and prices.

-### Additional Information
+### 6. Additional Information
 1. Folder Structure
-        TechFixBackend.sln: Solution file.
+    - TechFixBackend.sln: Solution file.
-        TechFixBackend/: Contains the core project files (models, controllers, services, etc.).
+    - TechFixBackend/: Contains the core project files (models, controllers, services, etc.).
-        appsettings.json: Configuration file for database connections and other settings.
+    - appsettings.json: Configuration file for database connections and other settings.
 2. Technologies Used
-        ASP.NET Core 8.0
+    - ASP.NET Core 8.0
-        Microsoft SQL Server
+    - Microsoft SQL Server
-        Entity Framework Core for database access
+    - Entity Framework Core for database access
-        JWT Authentication for secure login
+    - JWT Authentication for secure login

 ### License
-This project is open-source and available under the MIT License.
+This project is open-source and available under the [MIT License](https://opensource.org/licenses/MIT).